stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-Um, and I was like, "Okay, well, I'm a game designer and Tim's an improver so why don't--"
+And I was like, "Okay, well, I'm a game designer and Tim's an improver so why don't--"

 #### TIM